mjbots/moteus/docs/reference.md

 after this point will be discarded unless the devices corresponding UUID matches what was written.

+#### 0x160 - D Axis Current ####

+Name: D Axis Current
+Mode: Read/write

+In position or stay within mode, specify a desired non-zero D axis current.
+This will likely become deprecated when field weakening support is officially added, and it is not recommended to use generally.

 ## A.3 Example ##

 A single CAN-FD frame can be used to command the servo, and initiate a